Bill Keale

-William Gregory Keale is a Hawaiian-American singer-songwriter from Bend, Oregon.
+William Gregory Keale is a Hawaiian-American singer-songwriter from Kailua, Oahu.
 He is best known as Israel Kamakawiwoʻole's cousin.

 Personal life

 Keale was born on Oahu, Hawaii.
 He grew up to love Hawaiian music, and was raised by Hawaiian musicians, and spent a lot of time with his uncle Moe Keale, a ukulele virtuoso.
 His cousin, Kamakawiwoʻole, once told him that the "music is in the bones."

-Bill Keale was a former member of the Sons of Hawaii band, and is one of the few people today to have been born in the 20th century with pure Hawaiian ancestry.
+Bill Keale was a former member of the Bill Gregory and Company band, and is one of the few people today to have been born in the 20th century with pure Hawaiian ancestry.
 Today he has a wife named Tiffany and two kids, Mac and Rosie Keale.